douglasnaphas/oidc-aws-tf-cloud/README.md

-# just-an-output
+# oidc-aws-tf-cloud
-A Terraform configuration with an output, for bootstrapping new projects in Terraform Cloud.
+An AWS IAM OpenID Connect Provider for Terraform Cloud.